Sydney Sweeney's Detachable Dress at the 2022 Met Gala Will Leave You Feeling Euphoric - E! Online

 The HBO star walked up the iconic Metropolitan Museum of Art steps on May 2 wearing a Tory Burch look that stood out among the Gilded Glamour dress code (See all the red carpet looks here.)

-When the up-and-comer first stepped onto the red carpet, she rocked an angelic-looking white gown, which popped against her glowing tan (provided by @SKJ).
+When the up-and-comer first stepped onto the red carpet, she rocked an angelic-looking white gown.
 However, half way through the steps of the Met, Sydney removed the bottom half of her dress, revealing a flirty new look.

 While we're not entirely sure how the look pays tribute to the In America: An Anthology of Fashion theme, we're definitely here for it.